 Volusion has everything you need to build your store your way.
 It offers 11 free and 34 premium themes.
-These templates are mobile responsive and you can easily customize and add required elements using their drag-and-drop page builder.
+These templates are mobile responsive, and you can easily customize and add required elements using their drag-and-drop page builder.
 You can tweak them further with CSS.

-The other main features are built-in SEO tools, social media integrations, and ROI tracking tools, related products feature, customer accounts and reviews, discount codes, and gift cards.
+The other main features are built-in SEO tools, social media integrations, ROI tracking tools, related products feature, customer accounts and reviews, discount codes, and gift cards.
 Abandoned Card recovery is also available but not for the basic plan.

-Pros of Volusion:
+Pros of Volusion –

 - Multi-channel distribution

-- Recurring payment method available
+- Recurring payment methods are available

-Cons of Volusion:
+Cons of Volusion –